Beanminchild/Island_Getaway/README.md

-A dynamic island like widget for mac that triggers when you hover in the screen notch area or the top of yuor screen if you dont have a notch
+A dynamic island like widget for mac that triggers when you hover in the screen notch area or the top of your screen if you dont have a notch